gnss-sdr/gnss-sdr/src/utils/rinex2assist/README.md

 Rinex2assist
 ------------

-This program generates ephemeris XML files from RINEX navigation data files.
+This program reads data from RINEX navigation files and generates XML files that can be read by GNSS-SDR as Assisted GNSS data.
 The usage is as follows:

 ```
 $ rinex2assist /path/to/RINEX_nav_file